-User authentication on the platform is managed by ESA's Earth Observation Single Sign On (EO-SSO).
+User authentication for the Forestry TEP platform is managed by the ESA EOIAM authentication system.
 It is possible to access the platform only after a successful authentication.
-If you do not have an EO-SSO account yet, you can register using the following link (as provided also at the top of the ESA Earth Online front page):
+If you do not have an ESA EOIAM account yet, you can register here: https://eoiam-idp.eo.esa.int/accountrecoveryendpoint/register.do.

-https://eo-sso-idp.eo.esa.int/idp/umsso20/registration